You’ll melt for this Thanksgiving sandwich recipe.

 - Toast the bread first.
 If you pile everything on soft bread, it will stay soft.
 I like to toast the bread on my melts first so it can be held by hand and will not be soggy.

-Did you make this open-faced turkey sandwich?
+Did you make this open-faced Thanksgiving sandwich recipe?
 How was it?

 - a few slices of carved turkey breast

-- 1 tablespoon cranberry sauce or tart jam, or to taste
+- 2 tablespoons cranberry sauce or tart jam, or to taste

 - Preheat the oven to 375°F.